-We generally provide our compression services primarily under long-term, fixed fee contracts.
+We provide our compression services primarily under long-term, fixed fee contracts.
 Our contracts have initial contract terms of up to five years.
+Our customers generally require compression services at their locations for longer than the initial contract term.
 We typically continue to provide compression services to our customers beyond their initial contract terms, either through renewals or on a month-to-month basis.
+As of and for the three months ended March 31, 2012, approximately 38% of our compression services on a horsepower basis (and 43% on a revenue basis) were provided to customers under contracts continuing on a month-to-month basis.
 Our customers are typically required to pay our monthly fee even during periods of limited or disrupted natural gas flows, which enhances the stability and predictability of our cash flows.
 We are not directly exposed to natural gas price risk because we do not take title to the natural gas we compress and because the natural gas used as fuel for our compression units is supplied by our customers without cost to us.
-Our indirect exposure to short-term volatility in natural gas and crude oil commodity prices is mitigated by the long-term nature of our contracts.
-As of December 31, 2011, we estimate that over 90% of our revenue generating horsepower was deployed in large-volume gathering systems, processing facilities and transportation applications.
+Our indirect exposure to short-term volatility in natural gas and crude oil commodity prices is mitigated by the long-term nature of the majority of our contracts.
+As of March 31, 2012, we estimate that over 90% of our revenue generating horsepower was deployed in large-volume gathering systems, processing facilities and transportation applications.